Tuesday, 28 August 2012

 m Mullach Fraoch-choire 1102m 5hrs 51mins

 It was overcast but warm and the good path made for a speedy ascent although the ground was very boggy following the months of summer rain and then increasingly steep through the rocky upper slopes.
-Finally a pleasant lollope over to the cairn where a cheery lady welcomed us, she was waiting for her husband who was climbing another two munros.
+Finally a pleasant lollop over to the cairn where a cheery lady welcomed us, she was waiting for her husband who was climbing another two munros.
 We had some food, admired the corrie below to the north and set out over easy stony ground for the climb to Sgurr nan Conbhairean.
 We caught up with a couple by the summit and the man was holding a glove he had found and complaining that people only ever lost one glove, what good was that for those who found them!
 We didn't stop but headed north down the steep stony ground to the bealach before the gentle rise towards Sail Chaorainn.

-Sail Chaorainn is more of an outlier than a separate hill and far less worthy of being a munro than Beinn a' Chlaidheimh in Fisherfield which I understand is under threat.
+Sail Chaorainn is more of an outlier than a separate hill and far less worthy of being a Munro than Beinn a' Chlaidheimh in Fisherfield which I understand is under threat.
 We returned and found a route across to A' Chralaig by undercutting Sgurr nan Conbhairean to reach Bealach Coire a' Chail.
 It was a steep traverse with some outcrops to negotiate but saved half an hour or so.
-The pull up to A' Chralaig was tiring in the heat, almost 400 metres of steep slopes covered in long grasses.
+The pull-up to A' Chralaig was tiring in the heat, almost 400 metres of steep slopes covered in long grasses.